 Influencer Marketing is “the new black.”
 Everybody is talking about it, and it seems like all companies (B2B and B2C alike) are dabbling in it.
-There are many resources available that speak to the benefits of focusing on Influencer Marketing, but there aren’t that many that offer actionable recipes on how to run Influencer Marketing campaigns successfully.
+There are many resources available that speak to the benefits of focusing on influencers, but there aren’t that many that offer actionable recipes on how to run Influencer Marketing campaigns successfully.

 Having relied heavily on Influencer Marketing to help grow our thriving Nimble community of customers, resellers, ambassadors, writers and other influencers, I’m a big believer in its power.
 Many marketers are still struggling with delivering satisfying results; this is why our team decided to invite some of the top industry professionals to share their collective insights in The Ultimate Influencer Marketing Playbook, a free eBook Nimble released last month.

 Here are seven of my favorite tips that will hopefully help you make your next Influencer Marketing campaign a huge success!

 In order to be successful in anything, you have to be strategic.
 Additionally, any productive relationship has to be mutually beneficial.
 Finding influencers that match your brand promise is the key.
 At Nimble, we focus on working with influencers in the key areas in and around the areas of our brand promise: including sales, marketing, and small business influencers.

 Finding influencers that are a good match might sound like a no brainer, but Sam Hurley of OPTIM-EYEZ says that it’s not uncommon for “brands [to reach out] to marketing influencers to promote car repair services.
 FACEPALM!”

 Jeff Bullas (one of the most-recognized social influencers in the industry and CEO of Jeffbullas.com) emphasizes monetary rewards when working with influencers.